nirsky/react-native-scaling-example/README.md

 import { Dimensions } from 'react-native';
 const { width, height } = Dimensions.get('window');

+//Guideline sizes are based on standard ~5" screen mobile device const guidelineBaseWidth = 350;
+const guidelineBaseHeight = 680;

-const scale = size => width / 350 * size;
+const scale = size => width / guidelineBaseWidth * size;
-const verticalScale = size => height / 680 * size;
+const verticalScale = size => height / guidelineBaseHeight * size;
 const moderateScale = (size, factor = 0.5) => size + ( scale(size) - size ) * factor;

 export {scale, verticalScale, moderateScale};
 ```
+These functions purpose is to design once on a standard mobile phone and apply them on the used sizes.<br/>
 `scale` function is pretty straight forward and will return the same linear result as using viewport.<br/>
 `verticalScale` is like scale, but based on height instead of width, which can be useful.<br/>
 The real magic happens at `moderateScale`.
 The cool thing about it is that you can control the resize factor (default is 0.5),
-meaning that if normal `scale` will increase your size by 2X, `moderateScale` will only increase it by X.
+meaning that if normal `scale` will increase your size by +2X, `moderateScale` will only increase it by +X.
-<br/>Or if the resize factor is 0.25, instead of increasing by 2X it will increase by 0.5X.
+<br/>Or if the resize factor is 0.25, instead of increasing by +2X it will increase by +0.5X.
 <br/><br/>
 If you'd want to scale a View with 300dp width, on the iPhone 7 you will get:
 - scale(300) = 320